Hard To Kill (2023): Preliminary matches

-The next match saw The Motor City Machine Guns defend the Impact World Tag Team Championship agianst Bey and Austin, Heath and Rhino and The Major Players in a Four-way tag team elimination match.
+The next match saw The Motor City Machine Guns defend the Impact World Tag Team Championship against Bey and Austin, Heath and Rhino and The Major Players in a Four-way tag team elimination match.
 Heath and Rhino were eliminated after Matt Cardona rolled up Rhino.
 Bey then xeliverd the Art of Finesse and Austin hit The Fold on Brian Myers to eliminate The Major Players.
 The Motor City Machine Guns won after hitting The Dirt Bomb on Bey.

 Next, Joe Hendry defended the Impact Digital Media Championship against Moose.
 Moose initially won after a low blow and a spear, but Santino Marella made his debut as the Director of Authority, and announced that the match will be restarted.
 Hendry then won after hitting the Standing Ovation.

 Next, Masha Slamovich, Killer Kelly, Deonna Purrazzo and Taylor Wilde squared off to determine the #1 contender to the Impact Knockouts World Championship.
 In the closing stages, as Slamovich was trapped in the crossface submission by Wilde, Slamovich escaped and hit The Snowplow to become the #1 contender.

 Next, Steve Maclin faced Rich Swann in a Falls Count Anywhere match.
 In the end, Maclin delivered a powerbomb, sent Swann into the guardrail and hit The KIA for the victory.

 In the penultimate match, Eddie Edwards took on Jonathan Gresham.
 In the closing stages, Edwards connected with a Tiger Driver, but Gresham kicked out.
 Edwards then connected with the Boston Knee Party, for the win.
 After the match, PCO made his long awaited return and delivered a chokeslam to Edwards.